 7 ways to use cliffhangers in your writing

-Now that we’ve seen why, when, and how cliffhangers are used in great storytelling, let’s take a closer look at some of the specific ways you can use cliffhangers to increase tension in your story.
+Now that we’ve seen some examples of cliffhangers and the way they’re used in great storytelling, let’s take a closer look at some of the specific ways writers can use cliffhangers to increase suspense in stories.

 1. Reveal new information

 Bringing new information to light is one of the easiest ways to build your cliffhanger.
 You can do this either by revealing new information to one or more of the characters, or you can reveal new information to the reader that the characters don’t know.

 Both work to create suspense in different ways.
 For example, many cliffhangers will suddenly reveal an illicit affair, a professional betrayal, or a secret misdeed that someone has been hiding.
 The reveal forces the reader to look at the story in a new light, and it creates a need to know what happens next.

 2. Use foreshadowing

 Foreshadowing is a subtle yet effective tool for creating a cliffhanger.
 You can do this directly through action, dialogue, or narrative, or indirectly through mood and tone.
 If you show your characters having a happy celebration, but incorporate dark shadows and stormy weather, your readers will know that a turning point is on the way.
 You can also use metaphors and symbolism to hint at the fate to come.

 To use foreshadowing more overtly, you can drip hints right into the narrative.
 For example, “I wouldn’t know until days later that it was the last time I’d see him alive.”
 Or you can incorporate foreshadowing into dialogue and action; for example, showing your character entering a forbidden room, leaving the reader to wonder why and what the consequences will be.